IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/milestones/milestone_6_mvp_content_population_validation.md

 *   Run a battery of test queries to confirm the chatbot provides accurate answers based on the CMS content.

 ## Status
-Planned
+📝 **In Progress** - Content population is underway.
+Remaining tasks include completing content migration and validating end-to-end RAG pipeline performance.

 ## Dependencies
-*   Planned: Milestone 5 (Payload CMS Setup & Integration)
+*   ✅ Completed: Milestone 5 (Payload CMS Setup & Integration)

 ## Acceptance Criteria
 *   All initial "Litecoin Basics & FAQ" articles are created and published within Payload CMS.